 Disputes under labour law between employees with Bulgarian citizenship working abroad for Bulgarian employers come under the courts in Sofia if the case is brought against the employer, and under those in the employee’s Bulgarian residence if the case is brought against the employee.

-If you need to bring a case against parties located in different judicial districts or if your case regards property spread over more than one judicial district, you may apply to the courts in one of those districts.
+An action against respondents from different judicial districts or concerning property spread over more than one judicial district may be brought before the court of the applicant’s choice in one of those districts.

 However, the parties to a property dispute can depart from the rules of territorial jurisdiction by signing an agreement attributing jurisdiction to a particular court.
-This is not possible, however, where your case is about real property rights, partition of co-property, establishing the boundaries of or re-establishing ownership rights over real property, a deed confirming real rights in a property or about severing, dissolving or voiding a real property deed, in which cases the law determines which court has territorial jurisdiction.
+This is not possible, however, if the action concerns real property rights, partition of co-property, establishing the boundaries of or re-establishing ownership rights over real property, a deed confirming real rights in a property or is aimed at severing, dissolving or voiding a real property deed, in which cases the law determines which court has territorial jurisdiction.

-If your case is about consumer protection or labour law and you have agreed with the other party or parties what court will have jurisdiction, that agreement will be valid only if it was signed after the dispute arose.
+In actions concerning consumer protection or labour law, agreements between the parties over which court will have jurisdiction are valid only if signed after the dispute arose.

-The only specialised courts in civil matters in Bulgaria are the administrative courts.
+The only specialised courts in Bulgaria with jurisdiction over disputes in civil law are the administrative courts.

 All administrative cases come under the administrative courts, except those that come under the Supreme Administrative Court.
-The Supreme Administrative Court has initial jurisdiction if you wish to challenge: a regulation issued by a public authority other than a municipal council, a regulation issued by the Council of Ministers, the Prime Minister, a deputy prime minister or a minister, a decision by the Supreme Judicial Council, a regulation issued by the Bulgarian National Bank any other regulation for which the law provides that the Supreme Administrative Court has initial jurisdiction.
+The Supreme Administrative Court has initial jurisdiction over challenges to: a regulation issued by a public authority other than a municipal council, a regulation issued by the Council of Ministers, the Prime Minister, a deputy prime minister or a minister, a decision by the Supreme Judicial Council, a regulation issued by the Bulgarian National Bank any other regulation for which the law provides that the Supreme Administrative Court has initial jurisdiction.